1

 To thrive as a Showing Agent, you need a real estate license, strong knowledge of property markets, and excellent organizational skills.
 Familiarity with customer relationship management (CRM) software, scheduling tools, and multiple listing services (MLS) is typically required.
 Outstanding communication, punctuality, and a client-focused attitude are essential soft skills in this role.
 These abilities ensure effective property showings, client satisfaction, and successful coordination with buyers, sellers, and other real estate professionals.

-How does a showing agent get paid?
+What does a showing agent do?

 How does a Showing Agent typically collaborate with listing agents and clients throughout the home touring process?